vi/websocat/doc.md

             See moreexamples.md for more info.
         --pkcs12-passwd <pkcs12_passwd>
             Password for --pkcs12-der pkcs12 archive.
 Required on Mac.

+    -p, --preamble <preamble>...
+            Prepend copied data with a specified string.
+Can be specified multiple times.

+    -P, --preamble-reverse <preamble_reverse>...
+            Prepend copied data with a specified string (reverse direction).
+Can be specified multiple times.

         --prometheus <prometheus>
             Expose Prometheus metrics on specified IP address and port in addition to running usual Websocat session